 Who is the Fjällräven Keb Eco-Shell jacket for?

 The jacket has a simple design – small logos, hidden pockets, matte finish – that also makes it great for daily wear, at home, or away.
-Whether we’re out on the Icelandic tundra or sightseeing our way around a bustling city, this jacket is our go-to.
-An umbrella is useless in a rainstorm – we’d much rather have our waterproof and windproof jackets to protect us!
-Even with a closet full of other jackets, we will always choose our Fjallraven Keb Eco-Shell jacket, wherever we go.
+Whether we’re out on the Icelandic tundra or sightseeing our way around a bustling city, this jacket is my go-to.
+An umbrella is useless in a rainstorm – I’d much rather have my waterproof and windproof jacket to protect me!
+Even with a closet full of other jackets, I will always choose my Fjallraven Keb Eco-Shell jacket, wherever we go.

-We are absolute big fans of this jacket and we hope you will be as happy as we are when you are out there in the rain and you have your Fjallraven Keb Eco Shell jacket on hands!
-Let us know what adventures you’ve taken your jacket on in the comments below!
+I’m an absolute big fan of this jacket and I hope you will be as happy as I am when you are out there in the rain and you have your Fjallraven Keb Eco Shell jacket on hands!
+Let me know what adventures you’ve taken your jacket on in the comments below!

-For more reviews and travel inspiration, check out our travel tips!
+For more reviews and travel inspiration, check out my travel tips!